Authors: Caitlin Walker, Clare Donaldson, and Michael Plant

-Around one in every nine people lives with a diagnosable mental health disorder.
+Around 1 in 9 people live with a diagnosable mental health disorder.
 These disorders are responsible for 5% of the global burden of disease, as measured in disability-adjusted life years (DALYs), and 15% of all years lived with disability.
 These figures are likely to be a substantial under-estimate for several reasons, for instance, that suicides and self-harm are not attributed to the burden of mental health disorders.

 The vast majority of people living with mental health disorders, even in rich countries, do not receive treatment.
-The issue is even more acute in LICs, where mental health spending amounts to US$0.02 per person per year.
-In terms of development assistance, HIV receives 150 times more funding, per DALY lost to the problem, than mental and substance abuse disorders combined.
+The issue is even more acute in low-income countries, where mental health spending amounts to US$0.02 per person per year.
+In terms of development assistance, HIV receives 150 times more funding per DALY than mental and substance abuse disorders combined.

-While several treatments are deemed cost-effective (according to conventional standards in healthcare) the evidence-base for cost-effectiveness in low-income settings is limited.
-Not only are there few estimates of cost-effectiveness, these are mainly from high-income country contexts; almost no outcomes are measured in terms of subjective well-being.
+While several treatments are deemed cost-effective (according to conventional standards in healthcare) the evidence-base for cost-effectiveness in low-income countries is limited.
+Not only are there few estimates of cost-effectiveness, these are mainly from high-income countries.
+Almost no outcomes are measured in terms of subjective well-being.

 What can be done?